lelandshir/OrderRamen-CRUD-React-App/readme.md

 ## :sparkles: Want to make your own improvements?
 - Visit our [Github](https://github.com/lelandshir/ramen-app)
 - Clone or download the repository
-- Open the project in terminal and your text editor of choice
+- Open the project text editor of choice and start up postgresSQL

-## :dancer: Wins:
+- Create a data table in psql: ```CREATE TABLE ramen (id SERIAL, ingredient1 TEXT, ingredient2 TEXT, ingredient3 TEXT, ingredient4 TEXT, ingredient5 TEXT, ingredient6 TEXT, ingredient7 TEXT, ingredient8 TEXT)```

 ## :sweat: Challenges:
+- Adding more complex datasets to SQL.
+We would have liked to create an array of all the ingredients rather than having them all as separate columns.

 ## :pray: Future Features:
+- Upon click of ingredient, the specific ingredient gets added to bowl.
+- More mobile responsiveness.

 ## :blue_book: Sources: